Hubert Dilger: Postwar

 From 1869 to 1873, he was Adjutant-General for the State of Illinois.

 After the war, Dilger prospered in Ohio and eventually purchased a sprawling horse farm in the Shenandoah Valley near Front Royal, Virginia, where he raised his family.
 After his death, a portion of his farm was purchased by the US Army as part of the creation of the Front Royal Remount Quartermaster Depot.

-Buried in Rock Creek Cemetery, Washington, DC

-Notable descendants

-Captain Carl Anton Keyser, USNR (18 January 1918 – 7 August 1995), executive officer aboard the USS Eberle (DD-430) during World War II.
+His grandson, Captain Carl Anton Keyser, USNR (18 January 1918 - 7 August 1995), served as a Gunnery Officer and later the Executive Officer on board the USS Eberle (DD430) during WW2.